Water and Sewer Information

-THE UTILITY ADVISORY COMMISSION OF
+THE OCEAN CITY UTILITY ADVISORY COMMISSION

-OCEAN CITY NEW JERSEY
+OCEAN CITY, NEW JERSEY

-ABOUT YOUR WATER AND SEWER BILL
+FAQ’S ABOUT YOUR WATER & SEWER BILLS

 I have a problem with my water or sewer bill, who should I call?

 New Jersey American Water Company makes every attempt to provide accurate monthly billings for their services.
 If you have questions related to your water or sewer charges, please contact New Jersey American Water’s 24-hour Customer Service Center @ 1-800-652-6987.